Tim Crouch: I, Cinna (The Poet)

 As part of the 2012 World Shakespeare Festival, the Royal Shakespeare Company commissioned Crouch to write and direct a companion piece to Gregory Doran's production of Julius Caesar.
 In I, Cinna (The Poet), Jude Owusu played Cinna, the poet killed by the mob after being mistaken for a conspirator in Shakespeare's play.
 In Crouch's play, Cinna asks his young audience to "consider the relationship between words and actions, art and politics, self and society.
 During the performance he asks us to write alongside him: a small poem on a big theme."

 In a 2020 revival, directed by Naomi Wirthner at the Unicorn Theatre London, Crouch played Cinna.
 Interviewed by Catherine Greenwood, he talked about how the play had taken on new meanings since the first run: "2012 was the year after the riots in London so there was a connection to that in the original production.
 But the riots feel piecemeal, small scale, compared to what's happening globally now.
 And the idea of a country being led by a dictator who's manipulating language – welcome to the world!...Words at the moment are really complex, slippery, things politically.
 In 2012, we were infants in that world, and now we're horrified teenagers going, Can words really have that effect?
 People can lie, using the right words, they lie and everyone just accepts them.
 And that is also in Shakespeare's Julius Caesar; Mark Antony turns the whole course of history with his use of language."

 In her review in The Stage, Sally Hales wrote that "Crouch weaves a rich tapestry of meaning that encompasses revolution, republicanism, democracy, the power of the written word, freedom and personal responsibility in a digital age....Lily Arnold's set is backed by a large swathe of crumpled paper on to which Will Monks' violent video imagery of riots flash up during startling moments accompanied by Owen Crouch's soundscape, bursting from near-silence into pulsating, insistent beats.
 This, along with Crouch's enthralling storytelling, combines to give the show a relentless sense of urgency."

-A second production by Croydon Youth Theatre was staged at Southwark Playhouse in April.
+Melinda Haunton, on the View from the Cheap Seat site, wrote, "It's a tribute to how successful this show is as creative inspiration that a sticky press night audience of adults and critics scribbled without stopping."
+Eve Allin, in Exeunt magazine, responded to Crouch's poetic challenge by writing her review of the show "in sonnets and haikus and couplets."